huguesjohnson/RetailClerk89/README.md

 **Not implemented**

-* Fully scripted game - the wiki page here in Github has more information about the roadmap
+* Fully scripted game - the wiki page here in Github has more information about the roadmap.
+The current plan is to have v1.0 of the game released on Black Friday 2019.

 **Building**